When Location Shapes Choice: Placement Optimization of Substitutable Products: Model Formulation

 \section{Model Formulation}

 \paragraph{Choice model.} Consider a ground set $N$ of $n$ substitutable products with fixed prices $(r_i)_{i\in N}$.
-Let $\phi$ denote a choice model on the ground set $N$.
-The option of not selecting any product will be symbolically represented as product $0$, referred to as the no-purchase option.
-When any given assortment $S \subseteq N$ is offered to a customer, the choice model prescribes a probability of $\phi(i,S)$ for picking product $i \in S$ as the one to be purchased.
-The customer may decide to not purchase any product, which happens with probability, $\phi(0,S) = 1 - \sum_{i \in S} \phi(i,S)$.
+Let $\phi$ denote a choice model on the ground set $N$. {We start with classic single-purchase discrete choice models where the customer chooses at most one product.} The option of not selecting any product is symbolically represented as product $0$, referred to as the no-purchase option.
+When any given assortment $S \subseteq N$ is offered to a customer, the choice model prescribes a probability of $\phi(i,S)$ for picking product $i \in S\cup \{0\}$ as the one to be purchased.
 Let $R(S)$ denote the expected revenue of an assortment $S\subseteq N$ which is given by

+{ We also consider multi-purchase choice models to capture settings where the customer may choose more than one product.
+For multi-purchase models, we use $\phi(i,S)$ to denote {\emph{the expected number of times that the customer purchases product $i$}.} Note that the expected revenue is still given by $R(S)=\sum_{i\in S} r_i\, \phi(i,S)$.}

 \paragraph{Set of locations and placement.} Let $G=[m]$ denote a set of $m$ locations.
-Let $2^G$ denote the set of all subsets of locations.
-We have to place/display exactly one product at each location\footnote{Our approximation guarantees also hold in settings where locations are allowed to be empty.
-To see this, observe that one can emulate an empty location in our setting by including a dummy product that is never chosen by the customer, i.e., add a product $d$ to $N$ such that $\phi(d,S)=0\,\, \forall S\subseteq N$.}.
+Let $2^G$ denote the set of all subsets of locations. { We have to place/display at most one product at each location. }As we discuss later (Remarks \ref{fill} and \ref{multiple}), this constraint is without loss of generality (w.l.o.g.) in our formulation.
 We have many copies of each product and copies of a product can be placed/displayed at multiple locations in $G$.
 Let $X:{G}\to {N }$ denote a placement of products over $G$.
 More precisely, for each \(j \in G\), the value \(X(j)\) represents the product placed at location~\(j\).
-For notational convenience and to facilitate a more succinct representation, given a subset \(L \subseteq G\), we use \(X(L)\) to represent the set of products placed at the locations specified by \(L\), i.e., $X(L)= \cup_{j \in L} \{X(j)\}$.
+For notational convenience and to facilitate a more succinct representation, given a subset \(L \subseteq G\), we use \(X(L)\) to represent the set of (distinct) products placed at the locations specified by \(L\), i.e., $X(L)= \cup_{j \in L} \{X(j)\}$. configuration.